divyaeng835-cell/ASK/README.md

 # ASK
 # Aim
-To simulate and visulaize Amplitude shift keying (ASK) modulation nd demodulation using a Butterworth low-pass filter for binary data.
+To simulate and visualize Amplitude shift keying (ASK) modulation and demodulation
 # Tools required
 Python IDE with Numpy and Scipy
 # Program